tokenspice/tokenspice/README.md

   - Started writing Python-level agent behaviors

 **Still to do:**
-- Finish writing Python-level agent behaviors for new agents
+- Finish + verify Ocean V3 agents #28
-- Wire new agents into system-level design
-- Replicate Ocean V3 market dynamics: run simulations and tune as needed
+- Finish + verify Ocean V3 agents #29
-- Observe Ocean V4 market dynamics: point at Ocean V4 contracts and run!
-- Iterate on Ocean V4 sim and on design until satisfied
+- Be able to specify a netlist and run, without having to fork #30

-And many future things beyond:)
+- And many future things beyond:) See [issues](https://github.com/oceanprotocol/tokenspice2/issues)

 # A Final Word, or Two